Learning Hyperparameters via a Data-Emphasized Variational Objective: Background

-The Bayesian approach to fit this model to data involves estimating the posterior distribution $p_{\eta}( \theta | y_{1:N})$, yet this is typically intractable.
-Instead, we can pursue an approximate posterior via variational methods~\citep{blei2017variational,jordan1999introduction}.
+Direct estimation of the posterior $p_{\eta}( \theta | y_{1:N})$ or marginal likelihood is typically intractable.
+Instead, we can pursue an approximate posterior via variational methods~\citep{jordan1999introduction,blei2017variational}.
 We first select an ``easy-to-use'' family of distributions over the parameter $\theta$.
 A member of this family is denoted $q_{\psi}(\theta)$, where each variational parameter $\psi$ defines a specific distribution over $\theta$.
 We then pose an optimization problem: find the variational parameter $\psi$ that makes $q_{\psi}(\theta)$ as close as possible to the true (intractable) posterior.